rabadzhiyski/Project-Portfolio/README.md

 # Projects

 # [Project 1: Predicting Customer Churn with Spark](https://github.com/rabadzhiyski/SparkProject)
 Define what customer would churn from Sparkify's online services.
-I used PySpark on IBM Watson cluster to engineer features and to build classification model to predict churn.
+I used PySpark on distirbuted cloud cluster to engineer features and to build classification model to predict churn.
 [Blog post also available.](https://plamen-rabadzhiyski.medium.com/sparkify-make-your-customers-stay-e7a4307870be)

 <img src="./images/Sparkify_.png" width="600">